Post 17: How to Discuss Serious, Difficult, Hard To Hear, Bad News in Six Steps

 "Mom, we're going to hope the dementia stays mild for a long time.
 Regardless, I'll still go with you to the doctor, and I'll always ask you what you want.
 You're going to stay the boss.
 We'll take it one day at a time, and if there ever comes a day when you don't understand what's going on, I'll follow your wishes so you'll still be the boss."

-Maintaining optimism is saying, "Your end stage cancer might be cured with this drug.
-Just think positive thoughts."
-Maintaining hope is saying, "Whatever happens with this end stage cancer, you can still set goals that you can work towards.
+Whereas optimism may be saying, "Your end stage cancer will be cured with this drug.
+Just think positive thoughts, and don't think about the what if's," maintaining hope could be saying, "Whatever happens with this end stage cancer, you can still set goals that you can work towards.
 You won't have to go through this alone.
 No matter what happens and how you feel, I won't abandon you and I will support you the best way I can."